My workers' comp claim has finished but I cannot return to my job - what do I do?

 However, where an injured worker is no longer suited to the work they were doing prior to their injury and cannot return to it, then Workcover or the self-insurer is not obligated to find the worker alternate employment.

-The Workers’ Compensation & Rehabilitation Act 2003
+What is the Workers’ Compensation & Rehabilitation Act 2003?

 In October 2013, legislative changes were introduced into the Workers’ Compensation & Rehabilitation Act 2003.

 These changes placed increased focus on employers, insurers and QComp getting injured workers back to work following the finalisation of their workers’ compensation claims.

 It is yet to be seen how effective these legislative changes are in the future.

 Do I have a claim for common law damages for my injury?

 If you are unable to return to work following a work injury, and your injury was caused by the negligence or wrongful act or omission of your employer or another party, then you may have a claim for Common Law Damages.

 This is your right to recover lost income, both past and future, as well as other damages resulting from your work injury.

 If at the end of your workers’ compensation claim, you are not able to return to your work with the employer, you should contact Centrelink as soon as possible to register for Newstart or Disability Benefits whilst you look for suitable employment, or if you are unable to work due to your work injuries.